BlueQuartzSoftware/ITKImageProcessing/Documentation/ZeissImportFilters/DetermineStitchingCoordinatesZeiss.md

 ## Description ##
-This filter does the following...
+This filter determines the absolute coordinates of each image in a Zeiss AxioVision montage data set

 ## Parameters ##
 | Name             | Type |